 Offering outstanding digital experiences in such a complex space is a tall order.
 Mortgage companies need to truly understand their customers, and then leverage that understanding to design services to most effectively engage those customers with minimal friction.
 The path to achieving this is long and winding, but it is actually possible to find quick wins along the way – even before the solution is completely polished and fully operational.
 These quick wins are essential, not only for their short-term value creation, but also because they help keep the momentum in what can sometimes appear to be a Sisyphic transition.

 Perhaps the biggest challenge in improving customer engagement around digital mortgage services is the undeniable reality people don’t like to read, whether on-line or on paper.
-Simply digitizing massive amounts of confusing financial text – even customized per person – isn’t the answer.
-Luckily, there is a solution that can solve this problem and deliver immediate results: Personalized Video.
+Simply digitizing massive amounts of confusing financial text – even customised per person – isn’t the answer.
+Luckily, there is a solution that can solve this problem and deliver immediate results: Personalised Video.

 In our White Paper, we walk through various examples of such quick wins, obtained by market leaders including Quicken Loans, Guild Mortgage, J.P.
 Morgan Chase, United Wholesale Mortgage, Mr. Cooper, PennyMac, AFN, Barclays, USAA, Navy Federal, KBC and others.
 We will discuss how they solved their customer engagement challenges at key points in the customer lifecycle such as escrow statements, customer onboarding, customer care, closing disclosures, and more.

 We will show how these market leaders created immediate value by simply tweaking their CX and introducing data-driven video into their communications mix.
-By leveraging the power of Personalized Video, these companies:
+By leveraging the power of Personalised Video, these companies: